-Condensing unit control wiring requires a two-conductor low voltage circuit from the room thermostat.
-The wiring should be no smaller than 18 AWG and the field connection for this circuit must be made in the unit control box using solderless connectors (i.e. wire nuts).
+Condensing unit control wiring requires a five-conductor low voltage circuit from the room thermostat (without options).
+The wires should be no smaller than 18 AWG and the field connection for this circuit must be made in the unit control box using solderless connectors (i.e. wire nuts).
 See the following diagram for a typical low voltage hook-up.